symonk/concurrency-in-go/README.md

  > [!Caution]
  > Because you can, doesn't mean you should!
 Switching between this many routines will have a heavy penalty!

+ ### Context Switching

+ In the world of os threads, context switching can be pretty costly.
+It's not to say that it also cannot hurt goroutines when the coroutines must be suspended/reentered etc, but its another win for go in that it is less costly.

 -----